Oheers/EvenMoreFish/wiki/Fish.yml.md

 ## The file
-This is the file for creating, modifying or deleting fish: if you're running the server locally or viewing the files on MultiCraft through FTP/SFTP, you can use a text-editor such as [Notepad++](https://notepad-plus-plus.org/).
+This is the file for creating, modifying or deleting fish: if you're running the server locally or viewing the files on a panel through FTP/SFTP, you can use a text-editor such as [Notepad++](https://notepad-plus-plus.org/).
 At some point in the very distant future I plan to add in a way of modifying this file using a web-editor like LuckPerms uses, but right now (and probably for quite a while) it's just the basic text editor.

 <details>